Code-Institute-Submissions/KeisGSmit-Milestone2/README.md

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from ...
+- The card back was optained from [engadget](https://www.engadget.com/2014-02-26-new-hearthstone-card-backs-revealed.html)
+- The card front for Jaina Proudmoore was optained from [HearthstoneWiki](https://hearthstone.gamepedia.com/Jaina_Proudmoore)
+- The card front for Rexxar was optained from [HearthstoneWiki](https://hearthstone.gamepedia.com/Rexxar)
+- The card front for Malfurion Stormrage was optained from [HearthstoneWiki](https://hearthstone.gamepedia.com/Malfurion_Stormrage)
+- The card front for Uther Lightbringer was optained from [HearthstoneWiki](https://hearthstone.gamepedia.com/Uther_Lightbringer)
+- The card front for Anduin Wrynn was optained from [HearthstoneWiki](https://hearthstone.gamepedia.com/Anduin_Wrynn)
+- The card front for Valeera Sanguinar was optained from [HearthstoneWiki](https://hearthstone.gamepedia.com/Valeera_Sanguinar)
+- The card front for Thrall was optained from [HearthstoneWiki](https://hearthstone.gamepedia.com/Thrall)
+- The card front for Gul'dan was optained from [HearthstoneWiki](https://hearthstone.gamepedia.com/Gul%27dan)
+- The card front for Garrosh Hellscream was optained from [HearthstoneWiki](https://hearthstone.gamepedia.com/Garrosh_Hellscream)

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from Code Institute who recommended a memory game for my MS2.